reality-two/reality2-documentation/instructions/9 WebApp Examples/Default WebApp.md

 When you first install a Reality2 Node, it comes with a default WebApp.
 You can completely replace this, of course.

 We are regularly adding features to this WebApp, so check beck here often.
+It is intended to be an example of what is possible, but also contain some helpful functionality.

 The WebApp is designed to look a bit like a regular web browser, and if you press the F11 key (or fn-F11 on some computers), it will go full screen and give the illusion of being a browser.